What is Ghostwriting? All Your Questions Answered

 If you’re considering working with a ghostwriter, you should always determine your own budget, consider the above questions, and then be prepared to negotiate.
 You can learn more about ghostwriting fees in this guest post, How Much Does it Cost to Hire a Ghostwriter? by Andrew Crofts — a ghost and author with more than eighty books (including Sunday Times number one bestsellers) under his belt.

-Whether you’re considering working with a ghostwriter or you were just curious to hear more about the profession, you might have a lingering question: how ethical is this all?
+Whether you’re considering working with a ghost or you were just curious to hear more about what is ghostwriting, you might have a lingering question: how ethical is this all?

 Well, let’s discuss.